per1234/LED_master_slave/README.md

 ### SET
 #### void SetFade(byte value,int speedValue)
-This function is used to fade from the current set value to a different value.
-Value is used to set the fade.
-The value Byte variable are the value between 0 and 255.
-0 is the LED completely off, 255 is the LED Completely on and all values between is a PWM percent.
-The speedValue is in milliseconds and is used from the start to the finish of the fade.

 #### void SetFade(byte value)
-This function is used to fade from the current set value to a different value.
-Value is used to set the fade.
-The value Byte variable are the value between 0 and 255.
-0 is the LED completely off, 255 is the LED Completely on and all values between is a PWM percent.

 #### void SetSpeed(int speedValue)
-This Functions sets the speed of fades and the speed of colour functions.
-The speedValue is in milliseconds and is used from the start to the finish of the fade.

 #### void SetValue(byte value)
 #### void Setinverted(bool inverted)
 #### void SetTimeDelay(long delay)